WojciechMatuszewski/serverless-video-transcribe-fun/README.md

 - The `startTranscribeJob` is an asynchronous task.
 Despite it being asynchronous, the permissions to carry out the whole flow (like uploading the result to the bucket) are checked at the invoke time.
 It seems to me like the _AWS Transcribe_ service uses the credentials that the request was made with to carry out all of its operations.

-  - Can I use `assumedBy` here?
-  - How does the "ambient" role assumption works?
-  - ConditionKey can be `null`? https://docs.aws.amazon.com/transcribe/latest/dg/security_iam_service-with-iam.html

 - Creating state loops with CDK is a bit weird.
 Since you cannot refer to the state that wraps the loops within the loop itself, it is created "implicitly".
 For example, I thought that by doing `task1.next(task2).next(choice("condition", task1).otherwise(endState))` I would need to specify the loop again with the `("condition", task1)` portion of the definition, but that is not the case.